Spanxx/Webserv/Webserv_notes/To DOs.md

 - [x] create top map for the dir maps. with path as key and map as value == Should work, needs recheck tommorow
 - [ ] check autoindex, if on, provide a list with the files inside requested directory
 	- [ ] response with file links and code 301 for redirecting
+- [ ] router umbauen: if path is directory + method is POST, then it's correct (check what case is for DELETE)
+- [ ] delete negative number check
+- [ ] check timeout conditions for big files (how it works with child killing)

 Henri:
 - [x] change host to iphost for config logic